20 Best Music Apps Without Ads: Free & Premium Picks for 2025

 2. VLC

-VLC plays your local music files and network streams with broad format support.
+VLC plays your local music files and network streams with broad format support, making it ideal for managing your own music files.
 It is completely free and open source with no ads.
 The mobile apps read folders, playlists, and tags, work offline, and can connect to shares on your home network.
-On iOS, Wi-Fi Upload allows cable-free transfers from a browser.

 VLC music dashboard